Siding Inspection Checklist (5 Types of Damage to Look For)

 Professional inspections provide a deeper evaluation than a quick visual check.
 Trained contractors know where hidden damage is most likely to occur and how to identify early warning signs.

 Professionals assess flashing, moisture barriers, and underlying structures while recommending appropriate repairs or replacement options.
-Regular inspections help homeowners in Wausau and surrounding areas extend siding lifespan and avoid unexpected repair costs.
+Regular inspections help homeowners in Woodridge and surrounding areas extend siding lifespan and avoid unexpected repair costs.

 How Siding Inspections Protect Home Value